t8ortot/sheets-discogs-tracker/README.md

 - Add menu option to only update Discogs lowest
 - Track the number of items in Discogs collection to handle duplicates
 - Error handling so script does not stop on failed call
+- Add the ordered date with colors for how late it is.